 When you register to vote, your name will appear on two versions of the register: the full version and the open version.
 The full version is used for elections, crime prevention and credit checking.
 The open version is designed for general sale and is used for marketing and other commercial purposes.

-How do I know if my name is on the register?
+Find out if your name is on the register

-To check if your name appears on the electoral register, you can:
+To check if your name appears on the electoral register, you can contact us.

 We're required by law to publish how many signatures of registered voters are required on a petition on whether we should change to a different form of governance.